algorandfoundation/algokit-cli/docs/features/tasks/ipfs.md

 ## File Size Limit

 Please note, the maximum file size that can be uploaded is 100MB.
 If you try to upload a file larger than this, you will receive an error.

+## Further Reading

+For in-depth details, visit the [ipfs section](../../cli/index.md#ipfs) in the AlgoKit CLI reference documentation.